Sodaplayer/TheLUG/constitution.md

 ###Full-Voting Member
 + Attend half of the bi-monthly meetings

-USLUG will not descrimate against any student of the university.
+USLUG will not discriminate against any student of the university.
 This would be against what the group stands for.

-##Article IV – Meeting
+##Article III – Meeting
-Regular meetings will be held bi-monthly during the normal school year and monthy during the summer.
+Regular meetings will be held bi-monthly during the normal school year and monthly during the summer.
 The schedule of these meetings will be decided by majority vote at the beggining of each semester.

 To call a special meeting 2 other members must sign off on the meeting.

-##Article V – Executive Board
+##Article IV – Executive Board
 ###President
 + The duties of the President will be to preside over the meetings and facilitate in organizing the group.
 + If there is a vacancy mid term the Vice President will assume the role if there is no Vice President elections will be held.